clojure-cookbook/clojure-cookbook/CONTRIBUTING.md

 ## Credits & Rewards

 Any contribution, big or small, will net you a digital copy of the book and your name and GitHub handle immortalized in a contributors list in the book (think of the glory it will bring your family).

+On a legal note, we're obligated to let you know that the above mentioned rewards will be a contributors sole consideration for their contributions.
+(That, of course, and our ever-lasting love :wink:.)

 ### Write a recipe